lizzyQ/Calculator/README.md

 ***
-## Behind seen
+## Info

-Coded with native Javascript, No jQuery used.
+Coded in native Javascript, No jQuery used.